cBioPortal/cbioportal-docker-compose/README.md

 docker-compose down -v
 ```

+If you were able to successfully set up a local installation of cBioPortal, please add it here: https://www.cbioportal.org/installations.
+Thank you!

 ## Loading other seed databases
 ### hg38 support
 To enable hg38 support.
 First delete any existing databases and containers: